Want to grow your email list by 1,000+ subscribers?

 Ash

-Pro tip: Use a tool like Bitly to measure the number of clicks the link in your signature receives.
-You could even A/B test different copy using Bitly to see which variation generates the most clicks[*].
+Pro tip: Use a tool like bit.ly to measure the number of clicks the link in your signature gets.
+You could even A/B test different copy to see which variation generates the most clicks.

-Once, you’ve got your site-wide content upgrade ready, it’s time to think about how you can promote it.
+Once you’ve got your sitewide content upgrade ready, it’s time to think about how you can promote it.

 Luckily, Sumo can help out here.